MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Core/Update-Help.md

 The `Invoke-Command` cmdlet runs remote `Update-Help` commands on multiple computers.
 The **ComputerName** parameter gets a list of remote computers from the **Servers.txt** file.
-The **ScriptBlock** parameter runs the `Update-Help` command and uses the **SourcePath** parameter to specify the file share that contains the updated help files.
+The **ScriptBlock** parameter runs the `Update-Help` command and uses the **SourcePath** parameter to specify the file share containing the updated help files.
 The **Credential** parameter specifies a user who can access the file share and run the remote `Update-Help` command.

 ### Example 5: Get a list of updated help files